On this page:

 - A 3.25 overall grade point average (GPA) and a 3.6 GPA or better in the four most recent chemistry lecture courses as determined by the original transcript.
 For transfer students, two Wright State chemistry lecture courses must be completed and will be used in conjunction with the most recently completed transfer course for GPA calculation.

-- Apply for admission by the end of the sophomore year but no later than the end of the junior year.
+- Apply for admission by the end of your sophomore year but no later than the end of your junior year.

-The Undergraduate Studies Committee will review this information and the student's transcript.
-Approval of the request by a simple majority of the Undergraduate Studies Committee admits the student to the program.
-Advice of the full Chemistry Faculty will be sought as needed.
+The Undergraduate Studies Committee will review this information and your transcript.
+Approval of the request by a simple majority of the Undergraduate Studies Committee admits you to the program.
+Advice of the full chemistry faculty will be sought as needed.